Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Experiments

 \subsection{Image Denoising with Diffusion Models}

-Iterative learning with synthetic data is widely used in image processing, particularly for adapting trained models to new distributions where annotated or paired data are scarce, but unannotated data are abundant \cite{kirillov2023segment, hemmat2023feedback, azizi2023synthetic, fan2024scaling}.
-In these scenarios, the trained model generates synthetic annotations for the unannotated data.
-These generated pairs are filtered and subsequently used to fine-tune the model.
-This iterative process enables better adaptation to the target distribution and is often repeated across multiple iterations.

-\paragraph{Setup.} In line with these works, we apply iterative learning to the image denoising task, a representative problem in image processing, where the goal is to recover $\bm x$ from a noisy observation $\bm y$,
+We consider applying iterative learning to the image denoising task, a representative problem in image processing, where the goal is to recover $\bm x$ from a noisy observation $\bm y=\bm x+ \bm\eta$ with an unknown Gaussian noise $\bm\eta$.

-Here, $\bm\eta$ represents an unknown Gaussian noise with fixed variance $\sigma^2$.
-We choose diffusion probabilistic models (DPMs) \cite{ho2020denoising, song2020score} as denoisers due to their intrinsic design, which aligns closely with the denoising process.
-Specifically, the forward process of a DPM adds Gaussian noise to a clean image, while the reverse process gradually estimates and removes this noise using a trained network, effectively performing denoising.
-Readers may refer to \cref{app:dpm} for more details.
-In our setting, the observed $\bm y$ as a Gaussian perturbation of $\bm x$ follows the same distribution as an intermediate step of the diffusion process up to a scalar \cite{xie2023diffusion}.
-For a known noise variance $\sigma^2$, we can match it with a certain intermediate step $s$ in the diffusion process.
-With the match, we apply the reverse denoising steps of the DPM to iteratively remove noise, taking the final output as the denoised image.
+\paragraph{Setup.} We choose diffusion probabilistic models (DPMs) \citep{ho2020denoising, song2020score} as denoisers due to their intrinsic design, which aligns closely with the denoising process \citep{xie2023diffusion} since the reverse process of a DPM gradually estimates and removes this noise using a trained network, effectively performing denoising.
+Specifically, we fine-tune a pre-trained diffusion model\footnote{\url{https://huggingface.co/google/ddpm-cifar10-32}} for denoising on the MNIST \citep{deng2012mnist} dataset, and readers may refer to \cref{app:dpm} for more details.

-A key challenge in image denoising is that we only have access to noisy observations and lack their corresponding clean counterparts.
-We use the iterative learning framework to annotate synthetic `clean' images to improve the denoising.
+We follow the iterative learning framework to annotate synthetic ``clean'' images to improve the denoising process.
 In each iteration, the diffusion model first generates synthetic denoised images $\hat{\bm x}$ from the noisy observations.
-These are then filtered with a reward model using the Peak Signal-to-Noise Ratio (PSNR) values compared to the real images $\bm x$.
-The reward is defined as Notably, we only allow the reward model to have access to the ground truth $\bm x$.
+These are then filtered with a reward model linear to the Peak Signal-to-Noise Ratio (PSNR) values compared with the real images.
 The filtered synthetic data are then used to fine-tune the model through a standard noise-prediction training procedure, iteratively improving its denoising capability.
+Although an oracle reward model may not be practical in many real-world scenarios, its use here helps to validate the generality of our theoretical results.
+Furthermore, existing models or correction functions with prior knowledge could be utilized as the reward, as demonstrated in \cite{gillmanself}.